lowrycito/handbook/pages/study-manual-general-handbook-10-aaronic-priesthood.md

 - [![icon, optional resources](https://www.churchofjesuschrist.org/imgs/eb9f42669cb91222bcb4f3e6f13a40b7e87b167e/full/%21100%2C/0/default)](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3 "/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3") A ward or stake youth conference or a For the Strength of Youth (FSY) conference.
 For information about FSY conferences, see [FSY.ChurchofJesusChrist.org](https://fsy.churchofjesuschrist.org "https://fsy.churchofjesuschrist.org").
 For information about ward and stake FSY callings and responsibilities, see [FSYLeader.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/youth/childrenandyouth/fsy/about/leaders "https://www.churchofjesuschrist.org/youth/childrenandyouth/fsy/about/leaders") (for the U.S. and Canada) or the [FSY Planning Guide](https://www.churchofjesuschrist.org/youth/fsy/bc/fsy/2020/PD60003410_000%20FSY%20Planning%20Guide.pdf "https://www.churchofjesuschrist.org/youth/fsy/bc/fsy/2020/PD60003410_000%20FSY%20Planning%20Guide.pdf") (for all other areas).
 - At least one activity emphasizing the principles in [For the Strength of Youth: A Guide for Making Choices](/study/manual/for-the-strength-of-youth?lang=eng "/study/manual/for-the-strength-of-youth?lang=eng").
 This event could include both young men and young women.
 Parents may also be invited.

-*Age Requirements.* With their parents’ approval, young men may attend overnight Aaronic Priesthood camps beginning in January of the year they turn 12.
+*Age Requirements.* With their parents’ approval, young men may attend Aaronic Priesthood quorum activities, including overnight camps, beginning in January of the year they turn 12.
 They may attend dances, youth conferences, and FSY conferences beginning in January of the year they turn 14.
+Eighteen-year-olds, including those who have been ordained elders and those who have been endowed, may attend Aaronic Priesthood activities (see [8.1.2](/study/manual/general-handbook/8-elders-quorum?lang=eng&id=title_number4-p187#title_number4 "/study/manual/general-handbook/8-elders-quorum?lang=eng&id=title_number4-p187#title_number4") and [10.6](/study/manual/general-handbook/10-aaronic-priesthood?lang=eng&id=title_number29-p140#title_number29 "/study/manual/general-handbook/10-aaronic-priesthood?lang=eng&id=title_number29-p140#title_number29")).

 *Paying for Activities.* Activities, including supplies, are paid for by the ward budget.
 Travel and expenses should not be excessive.